themetalfleece/neogma-docs/docs/md/docs/Models/Creating-Nodes-and-Relationships.md

                     params: {
                         id: '3'
                     },
-                    /* --> properties can be added to the relationship created by matching the User node with the existing Order nodes */
+                    /* --> (optional) properties can be added to the relationship created by matching the User node with the existing Order nodes */
                     [Users.getRelationshipCreationKeys().RelationshipValuesToCreate]: {
                         createdAt: '2020-01-01',
                     }